wernerd/Skein3Fish/README.md

 * All three state sizes of Skein and Threefish: 256, 512, and 1024 bits
 * Support of Skein MAC
 * Variable length of hash and MAC - even in numbers of bits
-* Support of the full message length as defined in the Skein paper (2^96-1 bytes, not just a meager 4 GiB :-) )
+* Support of the full message length as defined in the Skein paper (2^96 -1 bytes, not just a meager 4 GiB :-) )
-* Tested agains the official test vectors that the NIST CD contains (except Tree hashes)
+* Tested with the official test vectors that are part of the NIST CD (except Tree hashes)
-* The Java interface uses the well known Bouncycastle lightweight mechanisms, thus easy to use for Java programmers.
+* The Java interface uses the well known Bouncy Castle lightweight mechanisms, thus easy to use for Java programmers.
 * The C API follows in general the lower level openSSL model